-Every family needs a tried a true Christmas Cookie recipe so today I’m sharing ours with you!
-These cut out cookies don’t spread like other cookie recipes and are iced with a royal icing that easily drys so you can store them or package them up for friends and family.
+Every family needs a tried a true Christmas cut-out Cookie recipe so today I’m sharing ours with you!
+To be honest, I’ll be sharing an adapted Martha Stewart Christmas Cookie recipe with you 😉 These cut out cookies don’t spread like other cookie recipes and are iced with an easy royal icing that drys quick so you can store them or package them up for friends and family.

 This post was originally posted in 2009 and I’ve been making them every year since!
 Here’s the original post with updated photos.